 Indoor air pollution is a serious concern as it affects more people than outdoor pollution.
-The reason is people spend more than 90% of their times indoors, whether in office or home, without knowing the type of pollutants present in the indoor air.
-Even the products that you use on a daily basis such as perfumes, incense sticks, room fresheners and cleaning products are loaded with pollutants.
+The reason is people spend more than 90% of their time indoors, whether in the office or home, without knowing the type of pollutants present in the indoor air.
+Even the products that you use on a daily basis such as perfumes, incense sticks, room fresheners, and cleaning products are loaded with pollutants.
 However, homeowners use these products without giving a second thought to the harm they cause to health and well-being.
 So, in this blog, let’s discuss in detail how room fresheners and perfumes lead to indoor air pollution.
 Read on.

 List of Chemicals Present in Fragrances

-The different types of scented products such as room fresheners, perfumes, cosmetics or even scented candles have more than 3000 chemicals in them.
+The different types of scented products such as room fresheners, perfumes, cosmetics, or even scented candles have more than 3000 chemicals in them.
 In fact, some of the chemicals may also lead to health issues such as respiratory problems and asthma.
 These products contain phthalates, which is a controversial chemical that can affect your hormones.
-This harmful chemical is generally added to almost all the scented products.
+This harmful chemical is generally added to almost all scented products.
 In addition, fragrance-free products also contain artificial fragrances or ingredients that mask fragrance, which is more harmful.
 These products have at least one ingredient that is synthetic and leads to a number of health problems.
 The fragrance blends contain solvents, stabilizers, UV-absorbers, preservatives, and dyes, which contribute to indoor air pollution.
 Some of the other harmful chemicals present in fragrances are:

 - Respiratory Irritants

 - Endocrine Disruptors